 7.11.2.2 Signature generation

-The IRI-POI present in the Telephony AS or IBCF, shall generate an xIRI containing a STIRSHAKENSignatureGeneration record when the following conditions are met:
+The IRI-POI present in the Telephony AS or IBCF, shall generate an xIRI containing a STIRSHAKENSignatureGeneration record under the following conditions:

 - Telephony AS or IBCF is interacting with the SIGNING AS.
-Whether it is the Telephony AS or IBCF for sessions is based on network configuration and local policy of the CSP.
-Whether it is IBCF for MSISDN-less SMS is based on network configuration and local policy of the CSP.
+Whether it is the Telephony AS or IBCF for sessions is based on network configuration and local policy of the CSP as described in clause 7.11.2.4.